argilla-io/argilla/pull_request_template.md

 **Checklist**

+- [ ] I have merged the original branch into my forked branch
 - [ ] follows the style guidelines of this project
 - [ ] I did a self-review of my code
 - [ ] I added comments to my code
 - [ ] I made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
-- [ ] Any dependent changes have been merged and published in downstream modules